MaiRizk/Newsweek/README.md

 ## Getting Started 💪🏽

-Just link the link of the live version and check the page.
+Just clink below the link of the live version and check the page.
 You can use the inspect tool to checkout how we used the different Bootstrap clases.

 ![Screenshot1](/img/screenshot1.png)